Starmer’s vote losing Brexit Policy Crashed the ‘RED WALL’ not Flag Shaggers

 “In Britain, you vote for a government and therefore the government has to listen to you.
 And if you don’t like it you can change it.”
 But in Europe, all the key positions are appointed not elected.
 The Commission, for example, all appointed not one of them elected”. -Tony Benn

-The Labour heartlands were ripe for the picking, we had suffered most under the Tories, from Scotland, Wales, Northern Ireland we had all felt the effects of deindustrialisation under Thatcher, what was left behind only battered communities devastated and abandoned.
+The Labour heartlands were ripe for the picking, we had suffered most under the Tories, from Scotland, Wales, and Northern Ireland we had all felt the effects of deindustrialisation under Thatcher, and what was left behind only battered communities devastated and abandoned.

-The one hope came in 1997 and Tony Blairs ‘New Labour,’ we soon found there was no relief to be had.
+The one hope came in 1997 and Tony Blair’s ‘New Labour,’ we soon found there was no relief to be had.
 The Labour Party had moved away from the people, Blair declared: ‘The class war is over’ Labour had become an instrument of what Blair termed ‘progress’ A world later used to name the Centrist group within the Labour Party that still promotes Blairism.

 Blair stated:

-People soon found out the Labour Parties abandonment of socialism in lieu of the ‘progress’ was in actual fact neoliberalism for the Left this was telling not only in deed but in Blair’s own words when he later stated ‘My job was to build on some Thatcher policies’.
+People soon found out the Labour Party’s abandonment of socialism in lieu of the ‘progress’ was in actual fact neoliberalism for the Left this was telling not only in deed but in Blair’s own words when he later stated ‘My job was to build on some Thatcher policies’.

 The one policy for many in Scotland, Wales and the Labour Heartlands Blair built on was neglect, this was reflected in the poor returns from every general election onwards.

-The feeling of indifference and neglect was amplified more so with the people outside the metropolitan cities.
+The feeling of indifference and neglect was amplified more so by the people outside the metropolitan cities.
 We had been left behind. we had less investment less hope and less representation than ever before.
 Successive governments had done nothing to address the years of Thatcherite ruin.

 The people of the Labour Heartland voted to leave the EU to bring back accountability, to hold those representatives within Westminster responsible to the people who have placed them there, not for them to outsource that responsibility to a distant Brussels.

-Tony Benn once said: “you have to differentiate between nationalism, which hates foreigners, and the right of self-government, which is a democratic argument”.
+Tony Benn once said: “You have to differentiate between nationalism, which hates foreigners, and the right of self-government, which is a democratic argument”.

 People had to die to win the vote not to give it away